crmoratelli/BMP180-ATmega2560-rust/README.md

 2. Run `cargo build` to build the firmware.

-3. Run `cargo run` to flash the firmware to a connected board.
+3. Run `cargo run --release` to flash the firmware to a connected board.
 If `ravedude` fails to detect your board, check its documentation at
    <https://crates.io/crates/ravedude>.

+   Debug elf is not running, maybe some problem with the HAL.

-4. `ravedude` will open a console session after flashing where you can interact with the UART console of your board.
+5. `ravedude` will open a console session after flashing where you can interact with the UART console of your board.

 [`avr-hal` README]: https://github.com/Rahix/avr-hal#readme